shumwaymark/sentinelcam/docs/YingYangRanch_Changes.rst

 sizes, additional detectors, and processing complexity, can each have compounding adverse effects on the velocity out to the client endpoint.

+To avoid over-publishing when the pipeline cycle rate exceeds the configured frame rate for the camera, a speed limiter is implemented to keep things reasonable.
+This helps conserve system resources on the **imagenode**, and insures that images will not be published at speeds higher than the actual camera frame rate.

 publish_log
 -----------